International Chinese Language Teachers (Confucius Institute) Scholarships

 - Applicants must have achieved a score of at least 60 on the HSKK Oral Exam (beginner level).*

-The successful applicants will begin studying in September 2018 and the grant will cover two academic years.
+The successful applicants will begin studying in September 2021 and the grant will cover a maximum of two academic years.
 They will obtain a master’s degree in MTCSOL and their graduate diploma upon completing their period of study and passing the related examinations.
 Scholarships for a Master’s Degree in Teaching Chinese to Speakers of Other Languages are awarded to outstanding students of Chinese language who are committed to becoming Chinese teachers and fulfil the following eligibility criteria:

 - Applicants must be non-Chinese citizens aged from 16 to 35 and in good health (if you are a local Chinese teacher, then you must be under 45)

 - This scholarship is open to final year students and graduates who intend to become Chinese teachers.

 - Applicants who are able to provide an employment agreement or certification upon finishing their study from designated working institutions are preferred.

 - Applicants must have a Chinese Proficiency Test (HSK) exam score of 210 or over (level 5)